Noxxxion/Arcade/Readme.md

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/arcade-project.git`
+1. Clone the repository
-2. Install the required dependencies: ``
+2. Install the required dependencies

 ## Usage